bandprotocol/bandpress/docs/whitepaper.md

 2. **[Minimi](https://github.com/Giveth/minime)'s Balance Snapshot** allows a contract to query for historical balance of any account.
 This is primarily useful for determining voting power and eliminate double voting.

-3. **Transfer Freeze**, which allows authorized contracts to disable token transfer.
+3. **Transfer Freeze** allows authorized contracts to disable token transfer.
 This is primarily useful for implementing [Delegated Dataset Curation](#delegated-dataset-curation)'s stake mechanism while still allowing stakers to keep their token custody.

-[IMAGE 9]

 ### Bonded Token Issuance